 When you arrive on the website, click on "Syllabus Guidelines" under "For Instructors" in the left column.
-Once on the "Syllabus Guidelines" page, you will have access to the required syllabus templates.
+Once on the "Syllabus Guidelines" page, you will have access to the required syllabus templates for the current semester.
 The "short version" is the required template for all courses except undergraduate capstone or graduate culminating courses.
 Undergraduate capstone and graduate culminating courses must use the "Capstone/Culminating Syllabus" guideline.